13-16 year olds, girls and boys (English level: Intermediate to Advanced/B1/IELTS 4)

 - T-Shirt Painting

 Excursions are a vital part of the summer experience for international students to gain a cultural understanding of the UK alongside English language study.
-Students will have 2 trips link with the weekly theme.
+Students will have 2 full-day trips per week.
 The possible choices are:

 - Buckingham Palace